henshalb/fastapi-signals/README.md

 # fastapi-signals
 Signalling for FastAPI.
 Run background task without hurting the function. fastapi-signals is trying not to work like Django Signals.
 Instead, it tries to stay as a background task runner.
+Mostly similiar to Celery, but feathery.

 # Usage - SignalMiddleware
 NB: Only one signal per function, must take request object